College Football News Preview 2021: Previewing, predicting, and looking ahead to the UCF season with what you need to know.

 – So what’s going to be different from the Josh Heupel era?
 Expect a bit more power to the running game, a lot more midrange throws, big things about to come from the tight end, and a bit more ball control.

 QB Dillon Gabriel is back after throwing for 3,570 yards and 32 touchdowns with just four picks.
 McKenzie Milton left for Florida State, but there are a few nice backup options starting with redshirt freshman Parker Navarro.
 Now the receivers have to emerge.

 Smallish, speedy Jaylon Robinson returns, and Ryan O’Keefe is a decent option, but the real pop could come from the transfer portal.
 Nate Craig-Myers went from Auburn to Colorado State to follow Malzahn to UCF.
 He’s a deep threat to go along with Brandon Johnson from Tennessee and former big-time Notre Dame get Jordan Johnson.

 And there’s going to be work for the tight end now.
 The Knights have a slew of options to fold into the mix starting with former Wisconsin Badger Jake Hescock who caught three touchdown passes last year for the Knights.

 – All five starters are expected back on a line that was okay – not amazing – at keeping defenses out of the backfield.
 Senior guard Cole Schneider and center Matthew Lee are the stars of the bunch, but it’s a good line overall.
 Now the backs have to be there to block for.

-Greg McCrae and Otis Anderson are gone, but Bentavious Thompson is a veteran quick back who’ll likely take over.
-There’s a whole lot of speed and pop from Virginia transfer RJ Harvey – a quarterback who’ll likely be a running back – and Auburn’s Mark Anthony Richards to add even more pop.
+Greg McCrae, Otis Anderson and Bentavious Thompson are gone.
+However, there’s a whole lot of speed and pop from Virginia transfer RJ Harvey – a quarterback who’ll likely be a running back – and Auburn’s Mark Anthony Richards to add even more pop.
 Sophomore Johnny Richardson needs the ball in his hands more, too.